doubleSlashde/KeepTime/BUILD.md

   * 17 ✅
   * 21 ✅
   * 23 ✅
-  * 25 ❗ (Compatible for building without test)
+  * 25 ❗
 * Maven

 Amazon Corretto JDK has JavaFx Bundled.
 For other JDKs you may have to install JavaFx separately.

 The Mockito mocking library version in use for tests is not compatible with Java 25.
-If you trust us and you don't need to run test but you just want to build from the stable `main` branch, Java 25 is supported.

 ## Build Commands